 If you've ever heard someone's opinion on a topic and were inclined to ask, "Why should I believe that?" then you have begun to philosophize.
 Some common philosophical questions are: Is there a God?
 What is right?
 What is the meaning of life?
 Is there a soul?
 What is justice?

-The Philosophy Department at Harper College offers a wide variety of classes including critical thinking, ethics, and social/political philosophy.
-We also teach specialized courses in applied philosophy, including Business Ethics and Medical Ethics.
-Additionally, courses in World Religions, Religion in America and Nonwestern Philosophy are available.
+The Philosophy Department at Harper College offers a wide variety of classes including critical thinking, ethics and social/political philosophy.
+We also teach specialized courses in applied philosophy, including business ethics and medical ethics.
+Additionally, courses in world religions, religion in America and nonwestern philosophy are available.

-Class activities range from lecture to class discussions, from debates to journals, and small group work.
+Class activities range from lecture to class discussions, from debates to journals, and to small group work.
 Philosophy courses are offered in a variety of formats including traditional classroom settings, online and learning communities.
 None of the courses require a philosophy prerequisite.
 All require that you read and write at the college level.

 Start at Harper.
 Finish at a four-year university.

 The Associate in Arts (AA) degree prepares you to transfer to a four-year college or university to complete a bachelor's degree in philosophy.
 Speak with your advisor about the best courses to take to meet your academic goals.

 Harper also offers institution-specific transfer information to help prepare you to transition to a four-year university.
 To learn more, visit our transfer information page or see your advisor.